 - Professional Orientation and Ethical Practice

 - Social and Cultural Diversity

 - Human Growth and Development

 - Career Development

 - Counseling and Helping Relationships

 - Group Counseling and Group Work

 - Assessment and Testing

 - Research and Program Development

 - Clinical Mental Health Counseling Specialization

-The three-year program provides a low-residency, blended and mixed model of distance learning, where students join a cohort of fellow students studying together online and meeting together with faculty at the beginning of each semester for residential conferences.
+The three-year 8-9 semester (Fall, Spring, Summer) program provides a low-residency, blended and mixed model of distance learning, where students join a cohort of fellow students studying together online and meeting together with faculty for residential learning experiences throughout their program.
+Students can expect to have a blend of asynchronous and synchronous course meetings throughout their program.
+The schedule of required course meetings is shared 3-weeks before the start of each semester.
 Students can complete their degree without relocating and without leaving their current career.
 Students can choose either a Fall semester or Spring semester start date.
 Students who follow the full-time program plan can finish their degree in three years, this plan includes summer course work.